fernandosilveira/dockertest/README.md

+# dockertest
-# dockertools - Facilities to manipulate docker containers for tests in python.
+## Facilities to manipulate docker containers for tests in python.

 Author: Fernando Silveira